Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Dataset Creation

 \subsection{Additional Implementation Details}

 We use the datasets under the Apache License and the models under each one's agreement terms to follow each artifact's terms.
 All experiments were run on NVIDIA RTX 6000 Ada (49GB) with 4 CPUs.
 Generating all the datasets and results takes approximately one month on one GPU.
+For probe training we used Sklearn \citep{pedregosa2011scikit} Logistic regression running 1000 iterations.

 Lastly, We used AI assistants only for simple paraphrasing as part of writing this paper.